jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 These options can be used regardless of which mode your server is running in (although some may not be relevant for Directories).

 ##### `-d or --discononquit`
-Normally, when a Server is stopped or restarted, any Clients that have not used their “Disconnect” buttons will re-establish connection when the Server comes back up again.
-Using this option forces Clients to manually re-establish their connections to the Server.
+Normally, when a Server is stopped or restarted, any Clients that have not pressed their **Disconnect** buttons will automatically re-establish the connection when the Server returns.
+This option forces Clients to manually re-establish their connections to the Server in this scenario.

 ##### `-F or --fastupdate`
 Reduces latency if Clients connect with “Enable Small Network Buffers” option.
 Requires faster CPU to avoid dropouts, and more bandwidth to enabled Clients.